Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1020/readme.md

 ### 5. Use case realization

+This responsibility will be assigned the `backoffice` application since all the existing applications are for user interaction, while this one does not require user interaction.

+For this user story we will use the `PublishJobOpeningResultsController`, this allows to list all the job openings and select which one to notify the candidates of the results.
+This controller will be used in the `backoffice` application of the project.

+The protocol parsing and command execution will be in the `FollowUp` application of the project using a proxy that connects the `backoffice` application to the server.

+The server receives the request, parses it, and calls the EmailService.
+The EmailService will send the email notification to the candidates.

 This responsibility will be assigned to a new application (`FollowUpDeamon`) since all the existing applications are for user interaction, while this one does not require user interaction.

-For this user story we will use the `PublishJobOpeningController`, this allows to list all the job openings for a candidate and select which one to publish the results.
-This controller will be used in the `daemon` application project.

 The server must be resilient to badly formed input as well as abrupt connection closing from the client.

-The protocol parsing and command execution will be in the `daemon` application project using a new controller from the `core` project.

-The server receives the request, parses it, and calls the controller.
-The controller will return the data to the server, then it sends the data back to the client.

 ### 6. Tests